TencentARC/ArcNerf/README.md

 - Docs and Code:
   - All the functions are with detailed docs on its usage, and the operation are commented with its tensor size, which makes you easy to understand the change of components.
+  - We have implemented helpful geometry function on mesh/rays/sphere/volume/cam_pose in torch(some in CUDA extension).
+  It could be useful for you in other 3D-related projects as well.
   - We also provide our experiments [note](docs/expr.md) on our trails.